Sierra-Alpha/desert/docs/project-report.md

-The results of this work are known as [wakahiki](../readme.md#wakahiki) Te Reo Moari for crane as this program lifts up all the install scripts and deploys/runs them on the machine/container, also [kainga-conf](../readme.md#kainga-conf) kainga meaing home in Te Reo Moari and this being the config to setup our machine/container software environment to be the same as we expect everywhere we go.
+The results of this work are known as [wakahiki](../readme.md#wakahiki) Te Reo Moari for crane as this program lifts up all the install scripts and deploys/runs them on the machine/container, also [kainga-conf](../readme.md#kainga-conf) kainga meaning home in Te Reo Moari and this being the config to setup our machine/container software environment to be the same as we expect everywhere we go.